-14. Developing and implementing a comprehensive information security training and awareness program that is mandatory for all employees at time of hire and annually thereafter.
+14. Developing and implementing a comprehensive information security training and awareness program that is mandatory for all employees at the time of hire and annually thereafter.

 15. Serving as the central point of contact for all information security issues and providing overall consultation and advice on information security policies, processes, standards, procedures, requirements,

 16. controls, services, and issues.